 the Sun through a telescope or in any other way, unless you have the proper filters.

 Can one damage their eyes by looking directly at the Sun?

-There are several ways you can observe the Sun, and hopefully sunspots,
+There are many ways you can observe the Sun, and hopefully sunspots,

 for yourself.
 The easiest and safest is to project the Sun by building